puppetlabs/puppetserver-helm-chart/README.md

 ```
 finally set `.Values.singleCA.certificates.existingSecret.puppetserver` and `.Values.singleCA.certificates.existingSecret.puppetdb`.

-Additionnaly, if you use a public certificate authority, you can't use private SAN name, so you have to override puppetdb name with `.Values.singleCA.puppetdb.overrideHostname` (with the full name ie: puppetdb.my.domain) and it's a workaround for now but you have to update the DNS config, for CoreDNS add the following line in the configMap:
+Additionnaly, if you use a public certificate authority, you can't use private SAN name, so you have to override puppetdb name with `.Values.singleCA.puppetdb.overrideHostname` (with the full name ie: puppetdb.my.domain)
+define a `ClusterIP` on `.Values.puppetdb.service.clusterIP` & `.values.singleCA.hostAliases` with the same IP

+and it's a workaround for now but you have to update the DNS config, for CoreDNS add the following line in the configMap:
 ```
 rewrite name puppetdb.my.domain puppetdb.<namespace>.svc.cluster.local
 ```